luohaohaoluo/MPEDANet-pytorch/README.md

-:rabbit: :If you want to the 'model.pth', Please connect me by 1091627587@qq.com or lyhyun318925@gmail.com.
+:rabbit: :If you any question, Please connect me by 1091627587@qq.com or lyhyun318925@gmail.com.

 :point_down: :point_down: :point_down: